 Ultraviolet curing (commonly known as UV curing), used in the printing industry, is a photochemical process in which high-intensity ultraviolet light is used to instantly cure or dry inks.

 The UV curing process is based on a photochemical reaction, using light instead of heat.
 Liquid monomers and oligomers are mixed with a small percentage of photoinitiators, and then exposed to UV energy.
-In a few seconds, the ink instantly hardens.
+The ink cures and dries instantly as a result.

 UV curable inks were created as an alternative to solvent-based products.
 Conventional heat-and air-drying works by the evaporation of solvents, which shrinks the initial application by more than 50% and creates environmental pollutants.